 - 1. Align the screw holes on the system board with the screw holes on the palm-rest and keyboard assembly. - 2.
 Replace the three screws (M2x4) that secure the system board to the palm-rest and keyboard assembly. - 3.
-Connect the right antenna cable (applicable only to computers shipped with active antenna) to the system board and close the latch to secure the right antenna cable to the system board. - 4.
-Connect the antenna cables to the wireless card.
+Connect the antenna cables to the wireless card and route the antenna cables through the routing guides on the palm-rest and keyboard assembly.